-HVM will, on a biennial basis, review building-specific data on the prevalence and characteristics of bullying that are reported to staff and investigated by Administration.
+HVM will, at least once every three years, collect and analyze building-specific data on the prevalence and characteristics of bullying.

 This information will help to identify patterns of behaviors and areas of concern, and will inform decision-making for prevention strategies.
 Additionally, HVM will annually report bullying incident data to DESE.